Modern Foreign Languages

-at St Dominic School
+Modern Foreign Languages at St Dominic School

 At St Dominic, children are taught French in Key Stage 2.
-Throughout the week, teachers will take the opportunity to speak French at other times (for example at registration) and encourage children to respond in French.
+Throughout the week, teachers will take the opportunity to speak French (for example at registration) and encourage children to respond in French.
 Children in Key Stage 1 are introduced to the French language in a similar way with some classroom instructions spoken in French.
 Children in Key Stage 1 also have the opportunity to attend an extra-curricular Spanish club.

 We aim to lay the foundations for further foreign language teaching at Key Stage 3.
 We want our pupils to be able to understand and communicate ideas, facts and feelings in speech and writing.
 We aim to achieve this by listening to stories, learning songs and rhymes, playing games and engaging in conversations.